-It was a Wednesday night in Malibu, CA, and a group of students at Pepperdine University were looking for something to do.
+It was a Wednesday night in Malibu, Calif., and a group of students at Pepperdine University was looking for something to do.

 It is a weekly, occasionally bi-weekly, occurrence for groups of Pepperdine students to pile into compact sedans and drive 20 miles north to the suburban city of Thousand Oaks to catch a movie or grab a bite to eat.
 There is a shopping mall, plenty of discount retailers and lots of chain and fast food restaurants to choose from.